hhandika/segul/README.md

 segul convert -i [path-to-your-repository] -f [sequence-format] -F [sequence-format]
 ```

-You can also skip specifying the input format and the program will infer it based on the file extension:
+You can also skip specifying the input format and the app will infer it based on the file extension:

 ```Bash
 segul convert -i [path-to-your-repository]
 ```

-By default the program will use the input file name for the output.
+By default the app will use the input file name for the output.
 To specify, the output name use the `-o` or `--output` option.
 There is no need to include the extension for the output name.

 Using the `--sort` flag, you can also sort the sequence based on their IDs in alphabetical order.